Understanding Real Estate Commission Splits

 Marketing, selling yourself, and establishing yourself as a local expert in all things real estate are only the first part of the sales funnel.
 Once you get down to business with selling properties, you’ll get to use all your real estate skills to satisfy your clients.
-However, many real estate agents that are just getting started on their careers don’t necessarily know the ins and out’s of how commission works.
+However, many real estate agents who are just getting started on their careers don’t necessarily know the ins and outs of how commission works.
 Knowing how you get paid after making a sale is an important thing to know.
 It will also help you in narrowing down your search for a brokerage that is the best fit for you.

 A commission split determines the amount of money the agents working on a sale can expect to earn from the sale of a home.
 The commission is often split between the individual companies and agents working on the sale together.
 There are quite a few different ways these percentages are worked out.
 We’ll dive into the different types of commission splits to help you understand how you will get your money after landing a sale.